kosmolet/react-firebase-shop/README.md

-# Water weapons Shop with React and Firebase
+# Water weapons shop with React and Firebase

 ## Overview